AI-HELP/sdk-android-example/README.md

 **Best Practice：**

 > 1. Use this method to launch your APP's customer service.
 Configure specific welcome texts and AI story lines in the AIHelp Web Console to better the customer support experiences.
-> 2. Enable VIP Conversation Entry to allow user to chat with your human support team with parameters "__showConversationFlag__" setting to "__1__", you may use this method for any user or as a privilege for some users only.
+> 2. Enable VIP Conversation Entry to allow user to chat with your customer support team with parameters "__showConversationFlag__" setting to "__1__", you may use this method for any user or as a privilege for some users only.

 #### <h4 id="showConversation">3.
 Call the `showConversation` method to start the manual customer service interface.</h4>